Kelvi11/search-engine/README.md

 # search-engine

-This application is simple search engine console application for storing and retriving documents based on the tokens assiciated with a document.
+This application is simple search engine console application for storing and retriving documents based on the tokens associated with a document.